-VIS 300 Drawing Techniques (3) Learn various drawing techniques through different mediums.
-Repeatable one time with permission of the instructor.
+VIS 300 Drawing Techniques (3) An introduction to the fundamental processes of visual perception and drawing methods related to the application of mark making instruments to a variety of substrates.
+Repeatable one time with instructor permission.
 Spring semester.

 VIS 330 Topics in Visual Communication (3) Special studies in aspects of expression and communication in visual media.
 Fall semester.
 Repeatable.
 Prerequisite: any other course in visual communication concentration.